jrames15/MediaDl-fork/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

-A free, open-source Windows desktop app to download videos and music from YouTube, TikTok, Facebook, and 1000+ other sites.
+A free, open-source Windows desktop app to download videos and music from YouTube, TikTok, Facebook, and 1000+ other sites. a GUI of ytdlp and ffmpeg so you can easily download videos and music from the internet

 <img width="935" height="689" alt="Screenshot 2026-02-15 114647" src="https://github.com/user-attachments/assets/1c1c0ce0-091f-4fab-9770-933b3bf3a5c5" />